matrix-org/matrix-spec-proposals/proposals/2858-Multiple-SSO-Identity-Providers.md

 ### Notes on user-interactive auth

-For the case of User Interactive Auth the server would just give the standard SSO flow option without any `identity_providers` as there is no method for a client to choose an IdP within that flow at this time nor is it as essential.
+No change is proposed to the SSO flow for User-Interactive Authentication.

+For a reauthentication operation, the server implementation is free to choose any suitable IdP to authenticate the user.
+(Often, this will simply be the IdP that the user logged in with.)

 ### Proposed initial identifiers for the `brand` indentifier